glideroggan/dream/readme.md

   - we could set a flag on the account, that we have a pending kyc This could then we check at intervals and show the modal
 ## transfer✔️
+- we should translate between different currencies
+- we should be able to transfer to other banks
 - ✔️should create transactions
   - ✔️we need a transaction repository
     - ✔️a transaction can be upcoming or completed